dd9jn/rfc4880bis/rfc4880bis.md

 - Compressed data, which makes up the remainder of the packet.

 A Compressed Data Packet's body contains an block that compresses some set of packets.
-See section "Packet Composition" for details on how messages are formed.
+See {{packet-composition}} for details on how messages are formed.

-ZIP-compressed packets are compressed with raw RFC 1951 {{RFC1951}} DEFLATE blocks.
+ZIP-compressed packets are compressed with raw {{RFC1951}} DEFLATE blocks.
 Note that PGP V2.6 uses 13 bits of compression.
 If an implementation uses more bits of compression, PGP V2.6 cannot decompress it.

-ZLIB-compressed packets are compressed with RFC 1950 {{RFC1950}} ZLIB-style blocks.
+ZLIB-compressed packets are compressed with {{RFC1950}} ZLIB-style blocks.

 BZip2-compressed packets are compressed using the BZip2 {{BZ2}} algorithm.